Fusseldieb/ttlock-reverse-engineering/README.md

 handle: 0x0025, uuid: 00002803-0000-1000-8000-00805f9b34fb
 handle: 0x0026, uuid: 00001534-1212-efde-1523-785feabcd123

-* Some kind of knoweledge about what it does, explained below
+* Some kind of knowledge about what it does, explained below
 ```

 ### Handle descriptions